-Tenure: One year (renewable once only).
+Tenure: One year (renewable, depending on satisfactory progress, once only).

 Sir William Solomon Memorial Scholarship

 In 1939 Miss Emile Jane Solomon bequeathed R10 000 to the University to found a scholarship in memory of her brother, the late Sir William Solomon MA KCSI KCMG, formerly Chief Justice of the Union of South Africa.